Staying healthy and ageing well

 - More than a quarter (26.1%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.
 Under current guidelines, that is more than four standard drinks on a single occasion at least monthly.

 - About one in six (16.5%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.
 Under current guidelines, that is more than two standard drinks on any day.

-- Nearly two-thirds (62.0%) of South Australians have a Body Mass Index which the World Health Organisation defines as overweight or obese.
+- Approximately two-thirds (61.4%) of South Australians have a Body Mass Index which the World Health Organisation defines as overweight or obese.

-- More than one in five (21.6%) of South Australians have high blood pressure and/or are on medication for high blood pressure.
+- Around a quarter (23.1%) of South Australians have high blood pressure and/or are on medication for high blood pressure.

-- Around one in five (18.1%) South Australians have high cholesterol and/or are on medication for high cholesterol.
+- Under one in five (16.5%) South Australians have high cholesterol and/or are on medication for high cholesterol.
 The trend has been increasing in metropolitan Adelaide over the last five years.

 - Around one in seven (14.9%) South Australians are current smokers.

-- One in ten (10.0%) South Australians have recently experienced high or very high levels of psychological distress.
+- Approximately one in ten (9.2%) South Australians have recently experienced high or very high levels of psychological distress.

-- Roughly one in nine (11.2%) South Australians have ever been told by a doctor that they have or had cancer, and this rate is increasing.
+- Roughly one in ten (9.6%) South Australians have ever been told by a doctor that they have (or had) cancer.